Skip to main content

 It happens rarely, but some people have serious side effects when taking diazepam.

-Talk to a doctor or contact 111 straight away if:
+Call a doctor or call 111 now if:

 • your skin turns yellow, or the whites of your eyes turn yellow although this may be less obvious on brown or black skin